Azure/azure-sdk-for-net/sdk/devcenter/Azure.Developer.DevCenter/README.md

 ## Get project catalogs

-Create an `EnvironmentsClient` and issue a request to get all catalogs in a project.
+Create an `DeploymentEnvironmentsClient` and issue a request to get all catalogs in a project.

 ```C# Snippet:Azure_DevCenter_GetCatalogs_Scenario
 var environmentsClient = new DeploymentEnvironmentsClient(endpoint, credential);